Lane Thomas Player Props: Nationals vs. Braves

 Lane Thomas At The Plate

-- Thomas leads Washington with 66 hits, batting .281 this season with 22 extra-base hits.
+- Thomas has 67 hits, which is tops among Washington hitters this season, while batting .280 with 22 extra-base hits.

-- He ranks 35th in batting average, 72nd in on base percentage, and 63rd in slugging among the qualified batters in MLB action.
+- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 79th and he is 64th in slugging.

+- Thomas is batting .250 with one homer during his last outings and is riding a four-game hitting streak.

-- Thomas has picked up a hit in 76.7% of his 60 games this season, with more than one hit in 25.0% of them.
+- Thomas has picked up a hit in 77.0% of his 61 games this season, with multiple hits in 24.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.